Bryan-Corn/14-bikesharing/README.md

 ## Summary:
 Most trips are short, taken by male subscribers, and are likely to be a the start or end of the work day.
 The start and end locations are heavily clustered around major downtown areas.
 Bike use is very low in the early morning hours to allow for repair and maintenance.

-More investigation and analysis should be done with respect to revenue, expenses, and actual distance traveled per trip.
+More investigation and analysis should be done with respect to revenue, expenses, and actual distance traveled per trip and/or per bike.